Tourism Committee Reports on Tourism Summit, Khayelitsha, North West and Gauteng Visits

 This Committee Report dealt with the Tourism Summit the Portfolio Committee on Tourism held on 28 February to 1 March 2011 based on the theme: "Working together for better tourism opportunities: An integrated approach to tourism development, growth and transformation”.

 Ms Joyce Ntuli, the Committee Researcher, presented a summary of the Report.
-She touched on some of the submissions that had been made during the Summit but focussed mainly on the resolutions the Committee had taken.
+She touched on some of the submissions that had been made during the

 The Chairperson placed the Report before the Committee for consideration and adoption.